 A transfer switch is an electrical transfer that transfers electric power between two sources.
 In our case, an automatic transfer switch (ATS) is mounted between your house and the generator close to the electric panel.

 This transfer switch permits your portable generator to power the circuits you pick in the event of an energy outage.
-With a transfer switch installed, you eliminate the need for extension cords for each individual appliance, which makes for a safe, up-to-code installation.
+With a transfer switch installed, you eliminate the need for extension cords for each appliance, which makes for a safe, up-to-code installation.

 What are the Types of Transfer Switches?